AHosseini/RPF/README.md

 ![Build Status](https://img.shields.io/teamcity/codebetter/bt428.svg)
 ![License](https://img.shields.io/badge/license-BSD-blue.svg)

 RPF is a temporal recommender system which is able to recommend the right item to the right user at the right time by utilizing the recurring temporal patterns in user-item engagement.
-The repository contains the implementation of different variants of RPF, i.e. Hierarchical RPF, Social RPF, Dynamic RPF, Dynamic Social RPF.
+The repository contains the implementation of different variants of RPF, i.e. Hierarchical RPF, Social RPF, Dynamic RPF, Dynamic Social RPF, Item-Item RPF, eXtended Item-Item RPF.

 ## Prerequisites